-Optional Appendices C: Innovative approaches to equity in research

-We recognize that scholars and scholarship have continued to develop innovative approaches to conducting research in ethical and just ways.
+Optional Appendices C: Innovative approaches to equity in research - We recognize that scholars and scholarship have continued to develop innovative approaches to conducting research in ethical and just ways.
 Scholars have raised that proposals attending to these issues in sophisticated ways often face choices in providing detail in their proposals.
-Thus, if you so choose, you are invited to include a one-page appendix in your grant proposal to elaborate on the theoretical, methodological, and partnership structures, or other dimensions you deem as relevant to conducting ethical and just research.
+Thus, if you so choose, you are invited to upload a one-page appendix in your grant proposal to elaborate on the theoretical, methodological, and partnership structures, or other dimensions you deem as relevant to conducting ethical and just research.

 For example, if your work engages youth, families, or community-based organizations, you may want to elaborate on how traditional power dynamics will be addressed.
 Or, if your work engages with Indigenous communities, you may want to elaborate on the project leadership's histories and engagement with Indigenous communities, any formal agreements (e.g. Tribal IRB or approvals), or the use of Indigenous methodologies in the project.
 Or, perhaps you are working on new quantitative measures or modeling approaches that would benefit from further explanation.
+We also recognize that scholars who are doing work outside of the US might be approaching equity related questions in specific ways that are also innovative and related to their local context of study.
+As a result, international education scholars might benefit from sharing more details about their context of study and how questions about educational equity are being explored in this context.
 We anticipate and welcome a wide range of other possibilities.